goatandsheep/McMaster_Notes/sfwr_eng_4c03.md

 * blackadder, baldric.cis.mcmaster.ca
 * [dig](https://toolbox.googleapps.com/apps/dig/)
 * Thought: could one spoof a server, then send unlimited messages from the IP address they're spoofing

+**Time To Live (TTL)**: number of hops until it dies
+* Error messages can be dropped.
+They are sent by the router at which the TTL goes to 0

 ## Socket Programming